cisocrgroup/pocoweb/frontend/public_html/doc.md

 * Only the owner of a project or package can access the correction suggestions.

 #### Query parameters
-* An optinal query token can be given with the `q=query` parameter.
+* An optional query token can be given with the `q=query` parameter.
 * The optional parameter `p=1|0` specifies if a token search or a error pattern search should be performed.
 If omitted `p=0` is assumed.
 * Note that if `p=1`, `q` becomes mandatory.